Skip to Main Content

 Creating a new reference

-1. Go to References > New Reference or click the plus (+) icon.
+1. Go to References → New Reference.

 Input formatting tips